BlockchainCommons/crypto-commons/Docs/ur-99-request-response.md

 ## Request & Response: `crypto-hdkey`

 To request a `crypto-hdkey`, a `crypto-request` must make a request for tag `501` and must flag whether the requested key is private and must include a `crypto-keypath` per the [crypto-request CDDL](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2021-001-request.md#cddl-for-request).
-The `crypto-keypath` is defined in the [crypto-keypath CDDL](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-007-hdkey.md#cddl-for-key-path), tagged as `304` and must include a `source-fingerprint`.
+The `crypto-keypath` is defined in the [crypto-keypath CDDL](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-007-hdkey.md#cddl-for-key-path), tagged as `304` and may include a `source-fingerprint`.

 ### A Master Key Request